 Looking to the future, the Health and Care Professions Council (HCPC) has raised the threshold for entry to the register from Certificate to a full Honours Degree from 1st of September 2021.
 This very welcome change has given us the opportunity to be less prescriptive in our guidance and as such we have reduced this new edition by thirty percent from the previous edition.
 Before September 2021 we plan to review and reduce further to allow even more flexibility for education providers.

 The College of Paramedics is committed to encouraging the quality development of paramedic education programmes and to supporting the delivery of innovative, engaging education that fosters lifelong learning and development of our future professional group.
 We look forward to engaging with more and more education providers as they seek our full endorsement of their paramedic programmes for both pre and post registration courses and to work with us to produce a National Curriculum of which we can all be proud.

-In addition, and perhaps most importantly, this curriculum guidance can give service users, commissioners, and key stakeholders’ in the provision of paramedic care, wherever they are in the country – the assurance that paramedics have been prepared for practice.
-The curriculum guidance has been developed through an effective collaboration that has involved education providers, practice based education providers, patient advisory forum, student paramedics, subject specialists, and College members whose role incorporates the clinical, educational, leadership and management, or research pillars of the Post-Registration Paramedic Career Framework.
+This Paramedic Curriculum Guidance has been developed through an effective collaboration that has involved education providers, practice-based education providers, a patient advisory forum, student paramedics, subject specialists and College of Paramedics members whose role incorporates the clinical, educational, research, leadership and management pillars of the Post-Registration Paramedic Career Framework.